AlexProgrammerDE/SoulFire/README.md

 * Configurable target
 * Configurable name format or name list
 * LogPanel to see errors directly
-* Test with Spigot, Paper, Purpur, Bungeecord, Velocity
+* Tested with Spigot, Paper, Purpur, Bungeecord, Velocity
 * Disconnects gracefully after the end
 * Automatically registers for cracked servers
-* Supports SOCKS proxies
+* Supports SOCKS4 and 5 proxies

 ## Requirements